briandrum/codes.forchagrin.com/_chapters/chapter-521-health-safety-and-sanitation.md

-1. _(a)_ No person shall scavenge or remove recyclable refuse stored in curbside recycling containers for collection from any tree lawn or collection point except from a tree lawn or collection point on or butting that person’s property.
+1. _(a)_ No person shall scavenge or remove recyclable refuse stored in curbside recycling containers for collection from any tree lawn or collection point except from a tree lawn or collection point on or butting that person's property.

 2. _(b)_ Whoever violates this section is guilty of a minor misdemeanor upon